danielmiessler/fabric/patterns/recommend_artists/system.md

 # OUTPUT

-- Output the list of artists I should see based on everything above.
+- Output a schedule of where to be and when based on the best matched artists, along with the explanation of why them.

-- Output in Markdown.
+- Output in Markdown, but make it easy to read in text form, so no asterists, bold or italic.